 Special customs on Shavuot are the reading of the Book of Ruth, which reminds us that we, too can find a continual source of blessing in our tradition.
 Traditionally, dairy dishes are served on this holiday to symbolize the sweetness of the Torah, as well as the “land of milk and honey.”

-This year (5778 or 2018), Shavuot begins at sundown on May 19 with The Sinai Scoop Ice Cream & Study at Temple Beth El and continues through May 20 with an 11:00 am Shavuot Morning Service with Yizkor.
+This year (5779 or 2019), Shavuot begins at sundown on June 8 and continues through June 9 with an 11:00 am Festival Morning Service with Yizkor.

 Please visit the URJ Shavuot Page for more information, recipes, and family activities to help celebrate the holiday!